spion/ngbmin/README.md

 # ngbmin

-An angular before-minifying processor that doesn't try to be too smart.
+An angular minifying pre-processor that doesn't try to be too smart.

 # how it works

-Instead of detecting which functions it should or shouldn't transform, it adds a simple rule:
+Instead of trying to detect which functions it should or shouldn't transform, ngbmin uses this simple rule:

 > All named function expressions that end with '$ng' will be transformed
 > to the array syntax.